 If you’re a patient, say you come in with a herniated disc and pain in your lower back.
 There are several paths of care that you and your doctor could decide on.
 You could treat the problem with pain medication; you could go to physical therapy; or you could have surgery.
 When it comes to some health issues there’s no one-answer-solves-all option.
 Depending on your specific medical history, one path might have better outcomes than another

-If you’re already a patient in the Partners system, a program using natural language processing searches your radiology reports, lab tests, and provider notes and automatically pulls in this information from your electronic health record.
+If you’re already a patient in the Mass General Brigham system, a program using natural language processing searches your radiology reports, lab tests, and provider notes and automatically pulls in this information from your electronic health record.
 It’s simple and streamlined for both you and your doctor.
 But if you’re a new patient, or if some of the information that gets pulled over is inaccurate or irrelevant, your physician always reviews your data manually.
 Once the PrOE tool has run your information through the system, it provides a score and rating of green (which is an appropriate treatment), yellow (which may be appropriate depending on other factors), or red (which may be inappropriate).

 In addition to treatment options, PrOE can also be used to assess the risk of outcomes and side effects, like the risk of bleeding or kidney failure.
 Instead of finding out that the general public has a 5% risk of kidney failure, your physician can say you with your unique characteristics have a 3% chance of kidney failure, which is better than the general population or a 6% chance because you’re higher risk than the general population.
 This information is printed on a personalized consent for you.
 With a more informed consent process, you and your doctor can have better conversation about your choices.